jwmwalrus/bumpy/README.md

 ## Usage

 **Bumpy Ride** stores a repository's current version in the `version.json` file at any specified location in said repository (the default location is the root directory).
-The idea is to allow for the version to be embedded in the executable, easing further manipulation, with no regards for link-time flags and such.
+The idea is to allow for the version to be embedded in the executable, easing further manipulation.

 An overview of the available commands and options can be obtained by executing
 ```bash